How Data and Technology Are Transforming Value-Based Care in Senior Living

 • Build Strong Partnerships: Collaborate with local physicians, hospitals, payers, and accountable care organizations (ACOs) to improve coordination and data sharing.

-• Leverage Technology for Insight: Use EHRs, wellness monitoring devices, and visitor management systems to track trends and identify early warning signs.
+• Leverage Technology Insights: Use EHRs, wellness monitoring devices, and visitor management systems to track trends and identify early warning signs.

 • Commit to Continuous Improvement: VBC is an evolving model.
 Continuously review data, evaluate results, and refine care strategies.